axibase/atsd/integration/chartlab/README.md

 ## Connecting ChartLab to Custom ATSD

-> Note: The custom ATSD instance should be publicly accessible on a DNS/IP address.
+> Note: The custom ATSD instance must be publicly accessible on a DNS/IP address.

 * Login into Axibase Time Series Database server via SSH.